 Parents/guardians are discouraged from entering the change room for players in division U11 and up.
 However, in the event a player needs assistance changing into or out of his or her uniform due to age, injury, or disability, the parent must let the coach know in advance that he or she will be coming in to assist the player.
 This parent must have an approved Criminal Record Check filed with FSS.
 In the case of age, parents/guardians are to encourage their children to dress independently as soon as possible.

-Coaches, are allowed to ask parents/guardians to leave the change room immediately before and after a game or practice so that they might speak to players without distraction.
+Coaches, using the Two Deep Method, are allowed to ask parents/guardians to leave the change room immediately before and after a game or practice so that they might speak to players without distraction.
 In addition, coaches may bar entry to parents/guardians of older children at their discretion.

-Electronic recording devices are not permitted to be used for any reason inside the change room.
-If such a device must be used, the person using it must leave the change room first.
+Recording functions of electronic devices are not permitted to be used for any reason inside the change room.
+Should an individual be required to use the recording function of an electronic device,, the person using it must leave the change room first.
 For more information on the rules governing the use of electronic devices in changing rooms, see the Electronic Recording Devices Policy (2011).